open-telemetry/opentelemetry-specification/specification/trace/api.md

 `Status` is semantically defined by the following properties:

-- `StatusCanonicalCode` represents the canonical set of `Status` codes.
+- `StatusCanonicalCode` that represents the canonical set of `Status` codes.
-- Description represents the descriptive message of the `Status`.
+- Optional `Description` that provides a descriptive message of the `Status`.

 `StatusCanonicalCode` has the following values: